feathersjs-ecosystem/feathers-vuex/docs/data-components.md

 title: Renderless Data Components
 ---

-Currently in `feathers-vuex@next`, a set of new, renderless data provider components -- `<FeathersVuexFind>` and `<FeathersVuexGet>` -- simplify performing queries against the store and/or the API server.
-They make the data available inside the component's default slot.
+There are two new renderless data provider components: `<FeathersVuexFind>` and `<FeathersVuexGet>`.
+They simplify performing queries against the store and/or the API server.
+They make the data available inside each component's default slot.

-This first version does not assist with server-side pagination, but you can use it with your own pagination logic using the `query` or `fetchQuery` attributes, described later.
-To see why you might want to use these components, here are two example components that are functionally equivalent.
+To see why you might want to use these components, below are two example components that are functionally equivalent.

 Here's what it looks like to use the new component: